2014 Fantasy Football Quarterback Rankings from Kevin Hanson

 In addition to such a talented duo on the outside, Matt Forte is one of the league's most complete backs and excels as a receiver out of the backfield.
 Forte finished third among running backs in receptions (74) and set a career high in both catches and receiving yards (594) in the process.

-Despite being ranked as my "top" QB2 at No. 13, Cutler certainly has upside in his passer-friendly offense with such talented pass-catchers at his disposal and he's a prime example of why waiting on quarterback is such a logical strategy to utilize in fantasy drafts.
+Despite being ranked as my "top" QB2 at No. 13, Cutler certainly has upside in his passer-friendly offense with such talented pass-catchers at his disposal and he's a prime example of why waiting on quarterback is a logical strategy to utilize in fantasy drafts.

-Before the official start of NFL free agency on Tuesday, here are my updated fantasy quarterback rankings for the 2014 season:
+Here are my updated fantasy quarterback rankings for the 2014 season:

 1. Peyton Manning, Denver Broncos